SKILLED WORKERS EARN HIGHER PAY

 RESPONDING TO TRENDS AND CHANGING EMPLOYMENT OUTCOMES

 Cities in the Cerritos College service area are slowly recovering from the economic recession.
-Manufacturing and retail trade are among the top industries for employment in the region, however these industries experienced declines in 2015 and 2016.
+Manufacturing and retail trade are among the top industries for employment within the region, however, these industries experienced declines in 2015 and 2016.
 Most of the projected job growth for Los Angeles County is for low-skill jobs in industries that pay low wages.

 The Center for Corporate Training responds to these trends and is changing employment outcomes for our students and workers throughout the region.

 Our relationships with corporations lead to real-world experience for students.
 When coupled with a degree or completion of a certificate program, graduates have the momentum they need to work in higher-wage fields.
 Programs developed through client partnerships have the following results: